Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Deployment Reviews**: Review build and deployment scripts for potential security issues.
 Ensure secrets are not included in the deployment scripts or committed to source control.

 ## III.
 General Security Practices
+Encompasses the foundational security measures that apply across all aspects of development and operations.
+It addresses the importance of continuous education and vigilance in code reviews, the necessity of encryption and protective measures for data in transit and at rest, the implementation of comprehensive error handling and logging strategies, and adherence to regulatory compliance and regular security audits to identify and mitigate vulnerabilities.

 #### Code Reviews and Training